Why can't I replace my car's factory radio?

 So, what do you need to know before you sign on the dealer's dotted line?
 In some cases, all trim levels utilize the same style radio...but not always.
 Often, it's the top trim level you need to watch out for, especially if there's a step up in display size or to a "name-brand" premium audio system.

 You can often identify "premium" sound systems by the presence of branded badging on the speaker grilles

 - If you're stepping up the trim level just for the audio system, you might want to reconsider and stick to the lower trim levels.
 You can then invest what you save in an aftermarket stereo.

-- If you're stepping up because you prioritize features like leather and push-button start, check out our solution suggestions at the end of this article.
+- If you're stepping up because you prioritize features like leather and push-button start, we totally understand.
+Check out our solution suggestions at the end of this article.

 Our Vehicle Selector can help you

 Just because radio replacement is impossible in one year and/or trim level of a given vehicle doesn't mean it's impossible in all of them.
 If you're car shopping, be sure to use our Vehicle Selector and enter the exact year, make, model, and trim level of the vehicle you're considering.
-We'll show you the details about factory radio replacement and warn you if that version has a head unit that shouldn't (or can't) be replaced.
+We'll show you the details about factory radio replacement and warn you if that version has a radio that shouldn't (or can't) be changed.

 iDatalink to the rescue

 You'll hear us mention something called the iDatalink Maestro in this article, on our site, and in person if you talk to our advisors.
-The Maestro is an interface module that lets you install a new stereo in vehicles that have complex electronics tied into the factroy radio.
-It's not available for all vehicles and doesn't work with all stereos, but when it's available for your vehicle, it's a game changer.
+The Maestro is an interface module that lets you install a new stereo in vehicles that have complex electronics tied into the OEM stereo.
+It's not available for all vehicles and it doesn't work with all stereos, but when it's available for your vehicle, it's a real game-changer.